fortinet-solutions-cse/sdwan-advpn-reference/README.md

 We recommend that you start from the pre-configured examples and adjust them as necessary!
 A complete up-to-date reference listing all the currently supported parameters in the Project template is available in [this](./Project_Template_Reference.md) file.

-For more details, please refer to our Deployment Guide or consult your Fortinet representatives.
+For more details, please refer to the [Wiki](https://github.com/fortinet-solutions-cse/sdwan-advpn-reference/wiki) page, check our Deployment Guide or consult your Fortinet representatives.

 ## Example Project